ViaAppTeam/AccountSecurity-Bot/ReadMe.md

-# 📤 Account Security Bot Template
+# 📤 Account Security Bot
-- Hello Users, We are giving you a free Account Security bot infrastructure.
+- Hello Users, We are giving you a free Account Security bot.

-## 🎈 infrastructure Features
+## 🎈 Bot Features
 - When someone comes to the server, it shows whether the account entering the server is safe or not.

 ## ✍ installation steps